 After entering all the details click on the submit button.
-A preview of this sections will be displayed.
-Candidates can check through all the details entered and incase of a correction click on the edit button and make the necessary changes.
+A preview of these sections will be displayed.
+Candidates can check through all the details entered and in case of a correction click on the edit button and make the necessary changes.
 If there are no corrections candidates can move on to the next step by clicking on the ‘Next’ button.

 D. Merit-Based Course Selection

-After selecting the number of programmes click on Submit to see the preview and click on Next incase there are not corrections to be made.
+After selecting the number of programmes click on Submit to see the preview and click on Next in case there are no corrections to be made.